cssinjs/jss/docs/react-jss.md

 Try it out in the [playground](https://codesandbox.io/s/j3l06yyqpw).

-**HOC based API is deprecated as of v10 and will be removed in v11.
-You can still make a lazy migration like described [here](https://reacttraining.com/blog/using-hooks-in-classes/).
+**HOC based API is deprecated as of v10 and will be removed in any upcomming major version.
+You can still make a lazy migration as described [here](https://reacttraining.com/blog/using-hooks-in-classes/).
 HOC specific docs are available [here](./react-jss-hoc.md).**

 ### Benefits compared to using the core JSS package directly: